leaamicemattei/leaamicemattei/README.md

 # Welcome to my GitHub profil!

-👋 I'm a **Data Analyst** passionate about transforming raw information into actionable intelligence through **data science**, from rigorous statistical analysis to innovative machine learning solutions.
+👋 I'm a **Biologist** passionate about transforming raw information into actionable intelligence through **data science**, from rigorous statistical analysis to innovative machine learning solutions.

 ## About Me